Celtic Boy Names and Irish Boy Names

 PHELAN: joyful

-Celtic Irish Names for Boys beginning with ‘Q’
+Celtic Boy Names beginning with ‘Q’

 QUAID: Irish form of Walter (strong warrior)